 Please note that our transition policy applies only to Medicare Part D-covered drugs bought at a network pharmacy.
 The transition policy cannot be used to buy a non-Part D-covered drug or a drug from an out-of-network pharmacy, unless you qualify for out-of-network access.

-You can ask Peoples Health to make an exception to our coverage rules.
+You can ask us to make an exception to our coverage rules.
 There are several types of exceptions you can ask us to make.

 - You can ask us to cover your drug even if it is not on our formulary.

 - You can also ask us to waive coverage restrictions or limits on your drug.
-For example, for certain drugs, Peoples Health limits the amount of the drug that we will cover.
+For example, for certain drugs, we limit the amount of the drug that we will cover.
 If your drug has a quantity limit, you can ask us to waive the limit and cover more.

 - You can ask us to provide a higher level of coverage for your drug.
-If your drug is contained in our nonpreferred generic drugs tier (tier 2), you can ask us to cover it at the cost-sharing amount that applies to drugs in the preferred generic drugs tier (tier 1).
-If your drug is contained in our nonpreferred brand-name drugs tier (tier 4), you can ask us to lower it at the cost-sharing amount that applies to drugs in the preferred brand-name drugs tier (tier 3) instead.
+If your drug is contained in our nonpreferred generic tier (tier 2), you can ask us to cover it at the cost-sharing amount that applies to drugs in the preferred generic tier (tier 1).
+If your drug is contained in our nonpreferred brand tier (tier 4), you can ask us to lower it at the cost-sharing amount that applies to drugs in the preferred brand tier (tier 3).
 This would lower the amount you must pay for your drug.
 Please note, if we grant your request to cover a drug that is not on our formulary, you may not ask us to provide a higher level of coverage for the drug.
-Also, you may not ask us to provide a higher level of coverage for drugs that are in the preferred generic tier (tier 1), the preferred brand-name tier (tier 3) or the specialty tier (tier 4).
+Also, you may not ask us to provide a higher level of coverage for drugs that are in the preferred generic tier (tier 1), the preferred brand tier (tier 3) or the specialty tier (tier 5).

-Generally, Peoples Health will only approve your request for an exception if the alternative drug is included on the plan's formulary, or the lower-tiered drug or additional utilization restrictions would not be as effective in treating your condition or would cause you to have adverse medical effects.
+Generally, we will only approve your request for an exception if the alternative drug is included on the plan's formulary, or the lower-tiered drug or additional utilization restrictions would not be as effective in treating your condition or would cause you to have adverse medical effects.